 You Can Claim Missed Payments as Tax Credits

-If you end up claiming your stimulus credit when you file your taxes, it’s important to remember that it’s a refundable credit, as opposed to a nonrefundable credit.
+If you end up filing back tax returns for 2020 and/or 2021 to claim your stimulus credits, it’s important to remember that it’s a refundable credit, as opposed to a nonrefundable credit.

 The Child and Dependent Care Credit is an example of a nonrefundable credit, which can’t be used for more than you owe in taxes.
 For example, if you claim the $500 Child and Dependent Care Credit but you owe just $100 in taxes, you can only use $100 of the credit to offset your tax liability.
 You do not receive the additional $400 in the form of a refund.